Kipernal/world-lib/README.md

 	std::vector<unsigned char> sp1bmp;
 	int width = 0, height = 0;

 	indexedImageToBitmap(sp1chr.begin(), sp1chr.end(), 	// We need the graphics data
 			     palette.begin(), palette.end(),	// We need palette data
 			     0x10,				// Tiles per row (0x10 is usually always fine) 4,					// The BPP (2 or 4.
 Maybe 8 rarely)
 			     0xA,				// The palette row to use.
 This is the "yellow sprite" palette.
 			     ColorBackInserter(sp1bmp, ColorOrder::RGBA),	// Like back_inserter, but lets you choose the order the colors are stored in.
 			     &width, &height);			// We'd like to know the dimensions of the resulting bitmap.

 	// sp1bmp now contains a raw string of RGBA data for you to use however you want.
 	// For example:
 	lodepng::encode("105 SP1 graphics.png", sp1bmp, width, height);
 	// That's an external library, obviously, but it shows what you can do with the data output.

+	// And that's it!
+There are more functions than just these, obviously.
+	// Also check out, for example, the patching functions, which you may find useful.
 }

 ````